female model poses guide featured image

 female model with hands on hip

 This is one of the classic female model poses.
-This hand pose is incredibly popular because it accentuates your body’s figure.
+This hand pose is trendy because it accentuates your body’s figure.
 Check this guide for more effective tips on hand poses.

 Female Model Posing Tip 3 – Lower Body